behu-kea/ITA24-2-sem/applikationsudvikling/07-concurrency-retrofit-android.md

 - `viewModelScope` - Best for Running coroutines in a `ViewModel`.
 The coroutine gets automatically cancelled when the viewModel is cleared
 - `lifecycleScope` - Running coroutines in `Activity` or `Fragment`.
 Automatically cancels coroutines when the activity and fragment is destroyed
 - `coroutineScope` - Best for custom coroutine scopes that you manage yourself.
 Use when you need a custom scope for non-UI related tasks
-- `globalScope` - This scope should generally be avoided.
+- `GlobalScope` - This scope should generally be avoided.
 But is for long-running background work.
 Coroutine does not get cancelled